 Protein misfolding is also a characteristic of certain rare diseases caused by systemic accumulation of amyloid protein aggregates.
 Examples of systemic amyloidosis with accumulation of tissue-damaging aggregates in peripheral organs include several types of transthyretin (TTR) amyloidoses and light chain (AL) amyloidosis.

 There is a critical unmet need to develop novel treatments for protein misfolding diseases, for which no approved disease-modifying treatments currently exist.

-Neurodegenerative diseases including Alzheimer’s and Parkinson’s place an enormous economic and social burden on patients, caregivers, and society.
-Alzheimer’s is the most common neurodegenerative disease and the leading cause of dementia, which currently affects approximately 47 million victims worldwide.
-That number is expected to grow to 75 million by 2030.
+Alzheimer’s and Parkinson’s place an enormous economic and social burden on patients, caregivers, and society.
+Alzheimer’s is the most common neurodegenerative disease and the leading cause of dementia, which currently affects approximately 5.5 million in the US and 47 million worldwide.
+That number is expected to grow to 131 million by 2050.1, 2

-Meanwhile, Parkinson’s, the second most common neurodegenerative disease, affects an estimated 7 to 10 million worldwide.
+Parkinson’s disease, the second most common neurodegenerative disease, affects an estimated 0.5 to 1 million in the US, and more than 10 million worldwide.3, 4